gilbarbara/react-inlinesvg/README.md

 CORS
 ----

-If loading SVGs from another domain, you'll need to make sure it allows [CORS].
+If loading SVGs from another domain, you'll need to make sure it allows [CORS][CORS].

 XSS Warning